 The new Extension Component of Phase IV of the project involves the establishment and operationalisation of communication services to facilitate access for herders to practicable knowledge and opportunities for exchange and collective action.

-, an agricultural extension specialist from the Association for Sustainable Rural Development (ASRD) in Mongolia and PhD candidate Graham Walker, environmental education specialist and participatory video expert.
+, an agricultural extension specialist from the Association for Sustainable Rural Development (ASRD) in Mongolia and PhD candidate Grady Walker, environmental education specialist and participatory video expert.

 The Centre’s approach to the implementation of GG IV calls for well-informed individual decision making as well as collective planning and action at the farm household and community level.
 The project methodology applies interactive participatory approaches and works from the principle of facilitation of access to information, services, technologies and learning, and exchange opportunities.